bkesterbyld/fabulous-oregano/content/pages/index.md

         content: >
           Rapidly model the structured or unstructured data you want to share between parties with easy no code tools.
-Then connect into a Bitdomain via API or our integration partners.
+Then connect into a Bitdomain via API or our integration platform partners.
 Behind the scenes, we put this intermediate data in safe, reliable and economical SQL, NoSQL and object stores in a multicloud network
         actions:
           - label: Learn More
             url: /features